Wondering about the best things to do in Baja California? These activity recommendations will help you kick off your trip planning!

 By Ellie of Ellie’s Travel Tips

 Located on the breathtaking Punta Banda Peninsula, La Bufadora is a massive marine geyser known as the second-largest blowhole in the world.
+It is one of many alluring attractions in Ensenada.

 Local folklore explains La Bufadora’s formation as a baby whale entering the underwater cave and becoming stuck over a century ago.